uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 1. An **informational card** giving Lisa some feedback on her BMI
 2. An **app card** that allows Lisa to access a companion SMART on FHIR app to your obesity study.
 We're obviously not going to build out this app, but we can imagine that it could provide informational services and advice about achieving and keeping a healthy weight, and perhaps be able to consent willing participants to take part in obesity-related studies.
 For example, information automatically received through FHIR could be used in such a study to pair participants with similar demographics and health metrics who are undergoing different treatments and compare their progression.

-So, how do we get all of this up and running??
+So, how do we get all of this up and running?

 To save you lots of setup, we created a skeleton CDS Service application for you that has all of individual pieces up and running.
 You can find it at https://github.com/uwbhi/phi533-cdshook.
 You'll download the code on your computer and make sure it's running.
 Then, we will walk through modifying this CDS service and connecting the different pieces to return the two **Cards** mentioned above.